deepu9951/flask-api-ETL-assessment/README.md

 - http://127.0.0.1:5000/orders/<customer_id> -- Gives the order details by the specified customer_id
 - http://127.0.0.1:5000/customers/active -- Returns the order details of active customers

+## 8 .
+Frontend
+The project uses streamlit as a front-end that enables the users to render the API responses dynamically.
+An extra API is also developed to render the order details of active customers.

 Run the following command in the same virtual environment in a separate terminal to run the streamlit application
 ```
 streamlit run streamlit_app.py
 ```
 - The Streamlit application will be running on http://localhost:8501/
 - The application will be acting as a frontend layer to render the responses for the previously defined APIs.

 ## 8 .
 Task 3: ETL Script
 Run the following command in the same virtual environment in a separate terminal to run the ETL script